 How I Learned to Gain Confidence to Photograph People

 As a beginner photographer, I found it extremely challenging to photograph someone I knew, let alone strangers in the street.
 That was impossible for me.
 Not because I didn’t know what lens or shutter speed setting to use.
-Those technical aspects of photography were not a problem.
+Those technical aspects of

 The problem I had was being too unsure of myself and shy.
 It’s taken me a long time to become more comfortable and learn to gain the confidence to take street portraits.

 I had to.
 A few years after buying a camera I got a job working in the

 Most photos in the newspaper had at least one person in them.
 Everyone I had to photograph were strangers.
 I had to learn to photograph them because I was motivated to keep my job.

 Have a Good Reason to Shoot Street Portraits